Dalmatian Islands, Croatia – What To See & Do

 These islands are the perfect escape from the crowds in Dubrovnik, especially between July and September.
-You can either choose your island or book an island tour that will allow you to see a snapshot of all three during a one-day tour.
+You can choose your island or book an island tour that will allow you to see a snapshot of all three during a one-day tour.
 The choice is yours!

 Hvar Island is blessed with it all.
 Beaches, sunshine, heritage (including UNESCO heritage!), history, gastronomy, and nature; are all packed together on a small island off the Dalmatian coast.
-With such a variety going on, it can come as no surprise that there are plenty of things to do on Hvar, no matter your interests (even for sports fans!).
+With such a variety going on, it can be no surprise that there are plenty of things to do on Hvar, no matter your interests (even for sports fans!).

 Hvar’s long history has developed into posh holiday destinations mixed with a relaxed Mediterranean lifestyle, topped with a rich cultural and historical heritage.
 Oh, and let’s not forget its popularity with nature lovers.